 Dhongde, a faculty member in the School of Economics within the Ivan Allen College of Liberal Arts, is in the vanguard of economic researchers examining multidimensional deprivation in the United States.
 Thinking of deprivation in a multidimensional manner is a way of looking beyond income while measuring poverty.

 “The main idea is that you change the lens and look at overlapping deprivations,” she said.
 “So I’m not separately looking at what percent of the elderly population was deprived in X and what percent was deprived in Y and so on.
 Instead, I choose one individual and then analyze how many deprivations he or she is facing simultaneously.”

 By examining multiple areas that can affect a person’s quality of life, Dhongde says the multidimensional poverty index can provide better insight into the population’s broader economic condition.
 It can also give policymakers tools to gauge where best to focus limited resources.

 Multidimensional Analysis Gains Traction

-The research follows up on a groundbreaking 2017 paper that Dhongde co-authored with Robert Havemen of the Institute of Research on Poverty at the University of Wisconsin-Madison.
+The research follows up on a groundbreaking 2017 paper, "Multi-Dimensional Deprivation in the U.S.", that Dhongde co-authored with Robert Havemen of the Institute of Research on Poverty at the University of Wisconsin-Madison.
 In that paper, Dhongde and Haveman showed that during the “Great Recession” which gripped the United States economy from 2008 to 2013, nearly 15 percent of working-age U.S. residents were deprived in at least two of the measures.

 Most of those in the study who were multidimensionally deprived were low-income earners whose incomes exceeded the poverty line.